Aliza Green

 Aliza Green is an American chef and writer.
-In addition to being one of the first women chefs in Philadelphia, Pennsylvania, she is known as a pioneer of the farm-to-table movement.
+In addition to being one of the first women chefs in Philadelphia, Pennsylvania, Green is known as a pioneer of the farm-to-table movement.
 She was one of the first chefs in Philadelphia to deal directly with local farms and utilize locally raised food in her restaurants.
 She writes as a food columnist and has published more than a dozen books about food.

 Career

-Aliza Green grew up in Washington, D.C. but was part of an extended family that included people in Israel and Borough Park, Brooklyn, a Hasidic Jewish section of New York City.
-As a result, she traveled extensively and was exposed to different cultures and foods, even as a child.
+Aliza Green grew up in Washington, D.C. as part of an extended family that included people in Israel and Borough Park, Brooklyn, a Hasidic Jewish section of New York City.
+She traveled extensively as a result, and was exposed to different cultures and foods from an early age.

 Green opened her own catering business in 1975.
 Her first job as a chef was at the restaurant Under the Blue Moon in Philadelphia, PA.
 She studied briefly in Italy with Marcella Hazan.
 She then joined Ristorante DiLullo, where she became the executive chef for Joe Dilullo and won the restaurant a four-star rating.
 She also met her future husband, Don Reiff, the restaurant's architect.
 At Ristorante DiLullo, Green cultivated connections with farmers, buying from them directly and commissioning them to grow and harvest desired plants and zucchini blossoms.

 I have always been interested in recognizing superior quality in foods, what they should look like, how products could be combined, their fragrances, their feel, seasonal changes, and how foods are transformed by different cooking methods and coming up with clear imaginative recipes.

 Green was recruited by Judy Wicks at the White Dog Cafe in 1984.
 There she developed a regional menu around farm-to-table cooking, focusing on food simplicity and fresh ingredients.

 From White Dog, she went to Apropos, developing a menu around Middle Eastern flavors "long before Middle Eastern flavors were trendy".
 She currently is the chef manager at Baba Olga's Cafe & Supper Club.

-Although she lives in Philadelphia, Pennsylvania, Green has traveled extensively throughout the world, researching foods and the ingredients used in them.
-She also leads culinary tours in the Maremma and Umbria regions of Italy.
+Although she lives in Philadelphia, Pennsylvania, Green has traveled extensively throughout the world, researching foods and their ingredients, and leads culinary tours in the Maremma and Umbria regions of Italy.
 She has written many cookbooks, beginning in 1997 with a collaboration with Georges Perrier to publish recipes from Le Bec-Fin restaurant.
 Since then, she has generally focused on specific groups of ingredients.
 Her publications include the successful Field Guide series.

 Green has stated that women chefs and restaurant owners are still a minority:

 Women don't get investors, so they're not going to be owners of restaurants.
 In many restaurants, there are no women in the kitchen.
 If there are, they're working in pantry or making the desserts.